JTech-Labs/HatTrick/README.md

 # Hat Trick

 A simple game made for the Pirate Software Game Jam Spring 2025.
 This game was made in the Godot engine by three people.
-Thanks guys.
+Thanks guys!

 ---
 (c) 2025 JTech-Labs